 Tammy is an avid watercolor artist and an active wife, mom, and Grammy.

 This new registry for vulnerable persons is informed by individuals with sensory, motor, and communication challenges and will better inform first responders to the needs of individuals who respond best to specific supports and accommodations.

 This registry is designed as a collaborative effort across communities to ensure the safety of those who are statistically at risk.

-Registrations are open for our
+Registrations will open soon for our

 Thank you to all of the campers and families who participated in previous camp experiences since 2014.
 We have learned so much and we have so much to celebrate!!

 The 2024 Family Intensive spots will be filled on a first-come first-served basis.
 Registration will open Feb 15th!

 This program grew out of the needs we've heard expressed for years from parents and students who have been advocating for an educational opportunity that presumed competence and supported the motor and regulation challenges so many autistic students face in our schools.
 This program is implemented virtually, and we are so excited and prepared to partner with students and families all across the country (and beyond) to unleash potential and achieve their dream of rigorous classes that allows them to earn an academic diploma -even if they believed they had missed their chance!
 No more discrimination.
 No more set-backs.
 No more isolation.
 Welcome to our A2A Community!